luyadev/luya/modules/gallery/README.md

     'galleryadmin' => 'luya\gallery\admin\Module',
 ]
 ```
+### Initialization

-After runing the `composer update` command you have to run the migration command in order to setup the database:
+After successfully installation and configuration run the migrate, import and setup command to initialize the module in your project.

+1.)
+Migrate your database.

 ```sh
 ./vendor/bin/luya migrate
 ```

-and import the module to your database:
+2.)
+Import the module and migrations into your LUYA project.

 ```sh
 ./vendor/bin/luya import
 ```

-You can now login to your administration area and setup the permissions in order to see the gallery module in your administration area.
-To integrate the module to your page you can create a page with *type* module or use the *module block*.

 ## View files